Supported Employment Services Award pay rates

 - employees assessed under the SWS.

-An employer can’t reduce the hourly rate of an employee who was employed at 1 January 2023 as a result of:
+An employer can’t reduce the hourly rate of an employee who was employed before or on 1 January 2023 because they:

-- being classified into Grade A or B by their employer, or
+- are classified into Grade A or B by their employer, or

-- having an initial SWS wage assessment conducted between 30 June 2023 and 30 June 2026 that assesses them as having lower capacity.
+- have an initial SWS wage assessment conducted between 30 June 2023 and 30 June 2026 that assesses them as having lower capacity.

-New employees employed after 30 June 2023 will be employed for a trial period of at least 13 weeks but no longer than 26 weeks.
+Employees employed after 30 June 2023 are employed for a trial period of at least 13 weeks but no longer than 26 weeks.
 The trial should include appropriate induction or training.

 Reviewing an assessment

-New employees with disability employed from 30 June 2023 will have a review of their wage assessment after 12 months’ service with the employer.
+Employees with disability employed on or after 30 June 2023 can have a review of their wage assessment after 12 months service with the employer.
 Depending on the results of the assessment, their pay rate may be adjusted.

 If the employee changes jobs or the processes involved in their work changes, the employer or employee can request a review once every 6 months.
 This can happen up to a maximum of 4 times every 3 years.
 Their pay rate may be adjusted as a result.

-An employee with disability employed at 30 June 2023 who has an initial SWS wage assessment done between 30 June 2023 and 30 June 2026 won’t need to have their assessment reviewed:
+An employee with disability employed before 30 June 2023 who has an initial SWS wage assessment done between 30 June 2023 and 30 June 2026 won’t need to have their assessment reviewed:

 Right to request a review